 - Community development

-We’ve covered a lot about how to get funding for your nonprofit organization, and we sincerely hope it’s been helpful.
-As a final piece of guidance, here are five tips for creating your organization’s funding model:
+We’ve covered a lot of ground when it comes to nonprofit marketing—but don’t walk away without some quick helpful hints.
+As a final piece of guidance, here are four tips for creating your organization’s funding model:

 - Plan ahead.
-When it comes to fundraising, it’s much better to be proactive than reactive.
-After all, you want to have reliable funding sources lined up well before you actually need them.
-Take time to consider your nonprofit’s characteristics, do your research, and lay the groundwork before diving in.
+It’s much better to be proactive than reactive.
+You need to have reliable funding sources lined up well before you actually need them.
+Consider your nonprofit’s needs, do your research, and lay the groundwork before diving in.

 - Assess where you’re at.
-Look at your current funding model.
-What’s working?
-What isn’t working?
-Is each funding source reflective of your mission and organizational values?
-Based on what you come up with here, make decisions on which fundraising methods to keep and which you can be done with.
+Ask questions about your current funding model: What’s working, and what’s not?
+Is each funding source reflective of your mission and values?
+Use the answers to make decisions on which fundraising methods to use.

 - Get creative.
-There are so many fundraising options out there for your nonprofit to choose from.
-Don’t fall into the trap of missing opportunities because you didn’t think outside the box.
-Get together with your team and brainstorm ways your nonprofit funding model could stand out.
+Avoid missing opportunities by thinking outside the box.
+Get together with your team and brainstorm unconventional ways your nonprofit funding model could stand out.

 - Be analytical.
-Be creative and have fun, but also keep in mind what will give you the best return on investment.
+Balance your creativity by keeping in mind which methods give you the best return on investment.
 Focus your time and energy on what will be most reliable, profitable, and feasible.

-For more useful information on everything nonprofit funding, read more from the blog at Getting Attention:
+For more useful information on everything nonprofit funding, read more from our library of nonprofit marketing resources:

 - 6 Steps to Hire an Excellent Nonprofit Marketing Consultant.
 While important to your nonprofit’s success, marketing isn’t always easy.
 Learn how to hire the best consultant for your needs.

 - Nonprofit Marketing: A Guide for Amplifying Your Mission.
 Ready to learn more about nonprofit marketing?
 Check out this guide and start launching successful campaigns.